 Radioactive iodine is a targeted treatment.
 It doesn't affect other body cells, because only thyroid cells take up the iodine.
 The treatment is only suitable for some types of thyroid cancer.
 It is used for

-Even if you have one of these types of thyroid cancer, this treatment may not be necessary or suitable for you.
+It can treat the cancer even if it has spread.
+But if you have one of these types of thyroid cancer, this treatment may not be necessary or suitable for you.
 You may have a test dose to see if your cancer cells take up iodine, because not all of them do.

 Radioactive iodine treatment may be given

 - After surgery, to kill any cancer cells that may have been left behind